jitenadav/Machine-Learning/Predicting Employee Turnover/README.md

 In this project I used DecisionTree and RandomForest Classifier to predict if an employee will quit the Job or not.
-I got an Accuracy of 98%
+With an Accuracy of 98%